H4rk3nz0/harkenzo.tlstickle.com/_posts/2024-06-11-Pdfwkrnl_sys_EoP.md

 I opened `ntoskrnl` in IDA and began walking down the exported symbols list to look for a usable function with a signature that, most importantly, didn't change across windows versions.
 After some looking, I found one I was happy with, `HviGetHardwareFeatures`.

 Based on some checks across multiple Windows 10 versions and an up-to-date Windows 11 version - the export wasn't missing and had a repeatable and predictable signature.
-On Windows 11 part of it it was shifted up `0x10` bytes which I can easily address with some if statement nonsense.
+However dynamically resolving and checking the QWORDS proceeding the function start address against a local copy would still be ideal.

 ![Oops...](../assets/img/gethwfeature-signature.png)